Optimize your Resume for ATS

 A simple resume is easy for an applicant tracking system to read.
 It might not look as unique, but you won’t need to lean on an elaborate resume.
 Your skills and experience will speak for themselves.

-If you’re looking for some inspiration, check out CVWizard’s ATS-friendly resume templates.
+If you’re looking for some inspiration, check out CVwizard’s ATS-friendly resume templates.

 Frequently asked questions about ATS